WHERE ARE WE GOING?

 Recommended itinerary: Bruges - St. Joris

-Our week on a houseboat in Flanders continues at a leisurely pace.
+Our week on a houseboat in Flanders continues without haste.
 We leave Bruges reluctantly, such is the beauty of this city, but the new landscape enchants us.
 The boat glides along the canal between vegetable gardens and farms in a typical Flemish landscape.
 St. Joris is a snapshot of the countryside: a short pier, taverns on the corner, the smell of wet wood that draws us ashore.
-It is up to us to choose whether to take a walk through the streets of the historic center of St. Joris or a bike ride through the fields and orchards of this area of Belgium.
+It is up to us to choose whether to take a walk through the streets of the historic center of St. Joris or go on abike ride through the fields and orchards of this area of Belgium.
 We are enjoying a new experience: we are experiencing Flanders in an authentic and unhurried way.

 Fourth day